msobanjo/courseware/topics/terraform/modules/resources/README.md

 Resource provisioners are what allow these additional actions to be implemented.

-Provisioner actions like copying a file to an instance should be used sparingly, the reason for it is that this action and the state of the file cannot be represented as declarative action, hence making it not possible for Terraform to manage it after the action took place.
+Provisioner actions like: copying a file to an instance; should be used sparingly, the reason for it is that this action and the state of the file cannot be represented as declarative action, hence making it not possible for Terraform to manage it after the action took place.

 Additional actions can also be done when resources are getting destroyed.